sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 Without a critical interrogation of conceptual models in practice we risk overlooking the negative impacts they may have - such as alienating, disenfranchising, or significantly restricting the liberties that a sociotechnical approach seeks to engender (Fuenfschilling & Binz, 2018).

 This workshop is meant to convene researchers in information science interested in critical, careful examination of how we model information in sociotechnical systems.
+We have proposed a special issue of JASIST on this topic, which has been tentatively accepted; we hope that this workshop will act as a jumping off point for this special issue.
 Areas of interest include, but are not limited to how we perceive of users, construct use cases, and develop technologies that facilitate accurate discovery, retrieval, and interaction with information objects.
 By interrogating the conceptual models underpinning sociotechnical systems we believe there is a unique and important contribution to be made by information scientists in combating misinformation, reducing bias, promoting fairness, and producing the types of information systems that allow communities of practice to flourish.

 ### Call for Contributions

-Contributions may be of two varieties:

-- **Full research papers** should present results from completed research, or mature conceptual analysis.
-Full research papers should be a maximum of 3000 words in length (not including citations).
-- **Short research papers** can present in-progress work, small case studies, position statements, or theoretical and conceptual analysis that is at an early stage of development.
-Short research papers should be a maximum 1500 words in length (not including citations)
+Because we'd truly like to truly use this as a _workshop_ for papers, we are open to contributions in any state of completion.
+Initial submissions will consist of a 350 word abstract.
+We then ask that participants share their works-in-progress a week before the workshop, so we can circulate them with participants.
+Only abstracts will be published; drafts will _not_ be shared publicly.

 Research papers might address (but are not limited to) the following topics:
 - Critique of conceptual models in practice (e.g. in databases, digital libraries, retrieval systems, and in many other information systems).